TechnicJelle/DiscordReactor/README.md

 ![Promo image](.github/images/promo.png "Promo image")

-Discord doesn't allow more than one of the same emoji, so finding alternatives to use instead was always a time-consuming task, but not anymore!\
+Discord doesn't allow reactions with more than one of the same emoji, so finding alternatives to use instead was always a time-consuming task, but not anymore!\
-With this small Python program you can convert any sentence to a valid list of Discord emojis, so you can use them to react to messages!\
+With this small Python script you can convert any sentence to a valid list of Discord emojis, so you can use them to react to messages!\
 [Try it here directly in your browser!](https://www.online-python.com/iu8ezx40hV)

 ## Examples